luqyza/Rakamin-KF-Analytics/README.md

 This repository includes:

-- SQL Query: The SQL code used to process the data and create the analytical table is stored in the `BigQuery`.
+- SQL Query: The SQL code used to process the data and create the analytical table is stored in the `query`.

 - Dashboard: The performance dashboard in Google Looker Studio, which visualizes the results of the analysis, is stored as `Dashboard`.
 The live version can be accessed at the following link:
 [Kimia Farma Performance Dashboard](https://lookerstudio.google.com/s/gzx91N1egRM)